 For details on the new contract regions, please visit SEE contract regions and service providers.

-Further information can be found in the Improving learning opportunities for migrants and job seekers, Ministers' Media Centre, Australian Government.
+Further information can be found in Improving learning opportunities for migrants and job seekers, Ministers' Media Centre, Australian Government.

 Does the program provide good quality training?